abcminiuser/python-elgato-streamdeck/doc/source/pages/backend_libusb_hidapi.rst

     	SUBSYSTEMS=="usb", ATTRS{idVendor}=="0fd9", GROUP="users"
     	EOF

+    # Reload udev rules to ensure the new permissions take effect
+	sudo udevadm control --reload-rules

     # Install the latest version of the StreamDeck library via pip
     pip3 install streamdeck

-Note that after adding the ``udev`` rule, a restart will be required in order for it to take effect and allow access to the StreamDeck device without requiring root privileges.
+Note that after adding the ``udev`` rules, you will need to remove and re-attach any existing StreamDeck devices to ensure they adopt the new permissions.
+This should allow you to access StreamDeck devices *without* needing root permissions.